Filing Information Notice 2025-2

 Section 103 of the Operating Procedure for the Filing and Approval of Product Filings (“Product Filing Rule”).

 The Compact Office will apply this guidance to all UL products where the cash surrender value may be based on multiple sets of guarantees.
 The guidance clarifies that testing the set of guarantees (interest, expense charges, and/or mortality) for each accumulation option available for a product is necessary.
-This includes, but is not limited to, accumulation value floors, fixed or guaranteed interest accounts, and index-linked accounts.
-With respect to index-linked accounts, each index account is considered a separate accumulation option and if, for example, the minimum possible credit is 0% (such as a floor rate of 0%), then a 0% guaranteed interest rate should be tested.
+An accumulation option includes, but is not limited to, accumulation value floors, cash value floors, fixed or guaranteed interest accounts, and index-linked accounts.
+The Scope provision of the Additional Standards for Index-Linked Crediting Benefit Features for Individual Adjustable Life Policies (IIPRC-L-08-LB-I) provides that these Uniform Standards are “in addition to the requirements of the applicable uniform policy standards,” and as such, compliance with minimum nonforfeiture requirements applies to index-linked accounts.

-- A filing that only adds or changes an index-linked account or another accumulation option of a previously approved UL product shall provide documentation certifying the set of guarantees for the new or different index-linked account or accumulation option meets the minimum nonforfeiture requirements.
-The Scope provision of the Additional Standards for Index-Linked Crediting Benefit Features for Individual Adjustable Life Policies (IIPRC-L-08-LB-I) provides that these Uniform Standards are “in addition to the requirements of the applicable uniform policy standards,” and as such, compliance with minimum nonforfeiture requirements applies.
+- A filing that only adds or changes an index-linked account or another accumulation option of a previously approved UL product may provide documentation certifying the set of guarantees for the new or different index-linked account or accumulation option meets the minimum nonforfeiture requirements as described under Paragraph 5 below, without providing nonforfeiture demonstrations in the filing.

 - Documentation that certifies nonforfeiture compliance for each set of guarantees shall include at a minimum.